WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is Testnet?

 The testnet is an alternative Bitcoin blockchain, to be used for testing.
-Testnet coins (tBTC) are separate and distinct from actual bitcoins, and are never supposed to have any value.
+Testnet coins (tBTC) are separate and distinct from actual bitcoins, and are never supposed to have any financial value.
-This allows application developers or bitcoin testers to experiment, without having to use real bitcoins or worrying about breaking the main bitcoin chain.
+This allows application developers or bitcoin testers to experiment, without having to use real bitcoins or worrying about breaking the main Bitcoin chain.
 You can try to make a [CoinJoin with Wasabi on the Bitcoin TestNet](/FAQ/FAQ-UseWasabi.md#i-d-like-to-experience-coinjoin-but-i-m-not-comfortable-using-real-bitcoin-what-can-i-do) without being afraid of losing 'real' bitcoins.

 You can get tBTC from faucets like: